jnylam/jnylam.github.io/_courses/55/homework11.md

 ## Part 1

 ### Problem 1

+Recall that a __path__ in an undirected graph is a sequence of adjacent vertices, potentially consisting of just one vertex.

 Let $$G = (V, E)$$ be an undirected graph.
 Define the relation $$\leftrightarrow$$ on $$G$$ as follows: for any $$v, w \in V$$, let $$v \leftrightarrow w$$ if and only there exists a path in $$G$$ from $$v$$ to $$w$$ and a path in $$G$$ from $$w$$ to $$v$$.